 I paddled hard and shot down into the slot, shuddered to a halt but then managed to pull away.
 All turned out alright, but I berated myself for a sloppy ferry-glide!
 Focus!

-Don’t remember much else except a nice cold drink at the trading store on top of the hill.
+Don’t remember much else except a nice cold drink at this trading store on top of the hill.
 I wonder if anyone took a camera?

 Map from paddler celliers kruger; photos from mapio.net – thanks!

-Fluffy Crawley and I were dropped off in Swinburne on the banks of the Mighty Vulgar in the grounds of the Montrose Motel with our open red and blue fibreglass canoe.
+Fluffy Crawley and I were dropped off in Swinburne on the banks of the Mighty Vulgar in the grounds of the Montrose Motel with our open red and blue fibreglass canoe by my Old Man.
 We were aiming to head off downstream, camp overnight and finish in Harrismith the next day.
-This was ca1970.
+This was circa 1970.

-But we bumped into Ian Grant who persuaded us to spend the night at Montrose.
-His folks Jock & Brenda agreed to let us sleep in one of the rondawels.
+But we bumped into the inimitable Ian Grant who persuaded us to spend the night at Montrose.
+His folks Jock & Brenda owned Montrose.
+They agreed to let us sleep in one of the rondawels.

 The river was so low we didn’t even get our shoelaces wet!
 A long spell of carrying the boat on our shoulders, stopping for a hurl, carrying a while till another stop for a chunder ensued till we found deeper water and a settled stomach and could paddle home.